AaronErhardt/AaronErhardt.github.io/relm4-book/src/factory.md

 {{#include ../listings/factory.rs:model }}
 ```

-As you can see, we first define the struct `Counter` that stores the value for initializing the freshly created counter.
+As you can see, we first define the struct `Counter` that stores the value for initializing a freshly created counter.
 Then we add a `FactoryVec` for storing the button widgets.

 ## The message type